fenago/Grokking-Deep-Learning/Lab_13.md

 contribute his gradient if people shouldn’t see it?
 The social sciences use an interesting technique called randomized response.
 It goes like this.
 Let’s say you’re conducting a survey, and you want to ask 100 people whether they’ve committed a heinous crime.
-Of course, all would answer “No” even if you promised them you wouldn’t tell.
-Instead, you have them flip a coin twice (somewhere you can’t see), and tell them that if the first coin flip is heads, they should answer honestly; and if it’s tails, they should answer “Yes” or “No” according to the second coin flip.
+Of course, all would answer "No" even if you promised them you wouldn’t tell.
+Instead, you have them flip a coin twice (somewhere you can’t see), and tell them that if the first coin flip is heads, they should answer honestly; and if it’s tails, they should answer "Yes" or "No" according to the second coin flip.
 Given this scenario, you never actually ask people to tell you whether they committed crimes.
 The true answers are hidden in the random noise of the first and second coin flips.
-If 60% of people say “Yes,” you can determine (using simple math) that about 70% of the people you surveyed committed heinous crimes (give or take a few percentage points).
+If 60% of people say "Yes," you can determine (using simple math) that about 70% of the people you surveyed committed heinous crimes (give or take a few percentage points).
 The idea is that the random noise makes it plausible that any information you learn about the person came from the noise instead of from them.